 Hackney Publications Introduces Tools that Make Sports Litigation Alert a Powerful Resource in the Sports Law Classroom

-Hackney Publications, the nation’s leading publisher of sports law periodicals, has announced that new tools are being added to Sports Litigation Alert (Alert), a periodical that has been used in sports law classrooms for more than 15 years, which will make it even more useful for professors and their college students.
+hackney Publications, the nation’s leading publisher of sports law periodicals, has announced new tools are being added to Sports Litigation Alert (Alert), a periodical that has been used in sports law classrooms for more than 15 years, which will make it even more useful for professors and their college students.

 “There’s a challenge in sports law classes in that the legal developments highlighted in textbooks become old news by the first day of class,” said Editor Holt Hackney, a life-long journalist who has been covering sports business and sports law for more than three decades.

 “Sports Litigation Alert solves that problem, since it publishes every two weeks, featuring five case summaries and eight to 12 articles.
 This is the main reason the Alert is used in about 75 classrooms any given semester.

 “Use of the Alert would be even broader, except for the fact that the content in each issue does not track the syllabus or text.
 Sports Litigation Alert reports on news as it happens in the industry.”

 To remedy this, Hackney Publications has piloted a program for professors over the last two years where it provides participating professors with 12 subject-matter compendiums at the beginning of the semester.
 These are created by pulling material from the last six months of Alerts.
 Among the dozen topics are Title IX/gender equity, negligence/assumption of risk, antitrust, and contracts.

 “These compendiums, which professors share with students, more closely mirror the syllabus or textbook,” said Hackney.
 “This was really the missing piece.”

 This is not the only tool provided by Hackney Publications to professors.